Veterinary Technician Schools in Alabama

 Accredited Online Vet Tech Programs

 For some people in AL, it may be difficult to attend the accredited program at Coastal Alabama Community College.
 For people with restrictions related to time or distance, attending an online vet tech program is one option.
 Online vet tech programs generally involve the completion of web-based coursework in addition to clinical preceptorships (i.e., hands-on training under licensed professionals) at local sites.
-Notably, one of the eight CVTEA-accredited, distance-based programs is in Alabama.
+Notably, one of the ten CVTEA-accredited, distance-based programs is in Alabama.

-Northern Virginia Community College-Loudon (NOVA) offers a part-time, three-year online AAS program in veterinary technology to people employed at least 20 hours weekly in an approved veterinary facility.
+Northern Virginia Community College-Loudoun (NOVA) offers a part-time, three-year online AAS program in veterinary technology to people employed at least 20 hours weekly in an approved veterinary facility.
 Distance-based classes at NOVA include mathematics for allied health, animal breeds & behavior, animal pharmacology, animal dentistry, and clinical pathology.
 Please note that this web-based program requires two to three visits to the Loudoun, Virginia campus per semester, and there may be more.

 Application preference may be given to Virginia-based students.
 Interested AL residents are encouraged to reach out to the admissions office to determine eligibility.
-Between 2017 and 2020,77.12 percent of on-campus program graduates passed the VTNE on their first attempt.
-Online NOVA students performed better on their first try, with a three-year first-time pass rate of 84.62.
+Between 2020 and 2023,72.5 percent of on-campus program graduates passed the VTNE on their first attempt.
+Online NOVA students performed better on their first try, with a three-year first-time pass rate of 86.67.

 St. Petersburg College (SPC) of Florida offers an associate in science (AS) degree in veterinary technology with advanced training in surgical preparation, nursing, radiology, dentistry, and laboratory testing.
 Classes include exotic pet medicine, veterinary medical terminology, vet office procedures, animal nursing, and animal diseases.

 This program begins in August, January, and May each year, and is open to candidates with at least 40 hours of experience working or volunteering in a veterinary hospital.
 Also, students are expected to work 20 hours weekly in an approved veterinary setting to fulfill clinical requirements.
-Notably, of the graduates of this 73-credit program, 74 percent passed the VTNE on their first attempt between 2016 and 2019.
+Notably, of the graduates of this 73-credit program, 80 percent passed the VTNE on their first attempt between 2021 and 2024.

 To learn more about distance-based vet tech programs, check out the online veterinary technician programs page.